bootdotdev/blog/content/computer-science/is-computer-science-hard.md

   - /img/800/pexels-photo-1108101.webp.webp
 ---

-I spent a lot of time scouring google with queries like "Is computer science hard reddit" back when I was deciding whether I should go ahead and actually get a computer science degree.
+I spent a lot of time scouring google with queries like "is computer science hard reddit" back when I was deciding whether I should go ahead and get a computer science degree.
 I wanted advice from someone who had boots on the ground in the computer science field.

 I was in a weird spot in my life.
 I already had a degree in biology from a decent school.
 But honestly, fieldwork didn’t appeal to me, nor did becoming a teacher.
 I didn’t care enough about any particular discipline to go in deeper.
 So I was at loose ends, working odd jobs while I decided on my next move.